Haleemy-sad/Chunking-Strategies-for-MedDialog-Dialogue-RAG-Systems/README.md

 # RAG Medical Dialogue System

-A comprehensive Retrieval-Augmented Generation (RAG) system for medical dialogue analysis, designed for academic research comparing different chunking strategies.
+A retrieval-focused system for medical dialogue analysis, designed for academic research comparing chunking strategies.

 ## 🎯 Project Objective

 Build a modular RAG pipeline with evaluation framework and UI to:
 - Apply multiple chunking strategies on medical dialogue dataset (112K dialogues)
 - Build separate vector indexes for each strategy
-- Compare retrieval, generation, hallucination, and efficiency metrics
+- Compare retrieval, hallucination, and efficiency metrics
 - Generate publication-quality visualizations and comparisons
 - Interact with the system via Streamlit UI